HuaiyuanXu/3D-Occupancy-Perception/README.md

 # We research 3D Occupancy Perception for Autonomous Driving

 This work focuses on 3D dense perception in autonomous driving, encompassing **LiDAR-Centric Occupancy Perception**, **Vision-Centric Occupancy Perception**, and **Multi-Modal Occupancy Perception**.
 Information fusion techniques for this field are discussed.
 We believe this will be the most comprehensive survey to date on 3D Occupancy Perception.
-Please stay tuned!😉😉😉
+Please stay tuned!😉😉😉Continually updated.

 ### ✨You are welcome to provide us your work with a topic related to 3D occupancy for autonomous driving (involving not only perception, but also applications)!!!